jxrri/jxrri/README.md

 # about me:
-Aspiring Software Engineer <br><br>Software Engineering student at focused on building secure back-ends, robust APIs, and automated data architectures. <br><br>* Driven by competitive programming logic and algorithm optimization.<br>* Proficient in Python, C++, Java, and expanding into the Node.js/React ecosystem.<br>* Experienced in relational database modeling, cloud data pipelines, and security auditing (RBAC).<br>* Passionate about backend engineering, containerization, and structural logic.<br><br>Currently working on automated financial data processing and secure cloud integrations.
+Software Engineering student at focused on building secure back-ends, robust APIs, and automated data architectures. <br><br>* Driven by competitive programming logic and algorithm optimization.<br>* Proficient in Python, C++, Java, and expanding into the Node.js/React ecosystem.<br>* Experienced in relational database modeling, cloud data pipelines, and security auditing (RBAC).<br>* Passionate about backend engineering, containerization, and structural logic.<br><br>Currently working on automated financial data processing and secure cloud integrations.

 ## socials: